About me and links

 I can still hear Mum's knitting needles constantly clicking away as she was engrossed in whatever Albert Tatlock or Ena Sharples had to say whilst watching Coronation Street.
 Owning a TV set was unthinkable due to their price and the threat of repair bills if it broke down so it was very common to rent a set.
 The rental for our monochrome television was pre-paid via a coin-operated meter that was built in to the rear of the set.
 It took a sixpenny piece [2.5p] I can’t remember how long 6d lasted for but it was essential to keep a small supply of these ‘tanners’ to hand.

-You could keep your dinner warm on the top of these old valve television sets that took ages to warm up and show a monochrome picture from one of the two available stations, BBC or ITV.
+You could keep your dinner warm on the top of these old monochrome valve television sets that took ages to warm up and show broadcasts from one of the two available stations, BBC or ITV.
 Mum’s cat was aware of this wonderful heated platform and would often leap up on top of the TV for a snooze.
 This could cause a problem if the portable aerial got knocked out of it’s critical position during this manoeuvre.
 Fiddling with the control knobs and dancing around the room with the aerial seeking a better picture when the test card was on was a national pass-time.
 Around midnight the stations closed down to ‘The Epilogue’ and National Anthem!
 Upon turning what was in effect a large piece of furniture off the picture would shrink into a white dot that would still be visible many minutes later.
-This white dot still responded to the brightness control, another thing to intrigue any kid now denied via modern LED sets.
+This white dot still responded to the brightness control, another thing to intrigue any kid then that's now denied via modern LED sets.

 Listening to the radio was far more common then.
-We had a smallish light coloured bakelite Marconi valve set that also could have doubled up as a toaster as it too got so hot in use so much so it smelt of plastic after a while.
+We had a smallish light coloured bakelite Marconi valve set that also could have doubled up as a toaster as it too got so hot in use the room smelt of plastic after a while.
 Before I was old enough to go to school ‘Listen with Mother’ was a popular programme and I did just that every day after lunch.
 ‘Workers Playtime’ came on shortly afterwards with it’s familiar theme too.
 The BBC had almost total domination of the airwaves and the news was seemingly always read by Alvar Lidell whose clear tones and perfect delivery are unforgettable.

 After 2 years of illness my Dad died in 1965.
 Times became even harder then and believe it or not we’d watch wintertime TV in the dark to save electricity.
 No such thing as a ‘low-energy light bulb’ then and there was no greater saving to be had than from a ‘no energy at all switched-off bulb’.
 Not one light would be on except for the room we were in.
 Mum was saying ‘Every little helps’ long before Tecsos coined the phrase.
 Nothing was wasted.
 As mentioned our electricity supply was also pre-paid by a coin slot meter that took one shilling coins [5p].
 If the TV went off at night we’d be stumbling about to firstly find out whether it was the main supply meter that required feeding or the TV meter.
 This meant seeing if the light worked in the room.
 If it did then it was the TV that required a coin.
 If not then stumbling continued to the main meter under the stairs once the right coin had been groped for on the mantlepiece!
 Naturally any such interruption would happen at a crucial moment during a programme and Mum would always grumble during the rummaging and stumbling about for coins.
 I always found this regular event hilarious and my laughter didn’t help the situation.
 If the much needed coin was dropped on the floor as sometimes happened then that would be enough for me to be in stitches as the hurried search for it ensued and Mum got more and more flustered.
 Mum’s frustration was further fuelled as those valve operated televisions and radios took an age to come on after being switched on once the electricity meter had been fed.